Close

 3. All employees of the company shall be made aware of risks in their respective domains and their mitigation measures.

-4. The risk mitigation measures adopted by the company shall be effective in the longterm and to the extent possible be embedded in the business processes of the company.
+4. The risk mitigation measures adopted by the company shall be effective in the long-term and to the extent possible be embedded in the business processes ofthe company.

 5. Risk tolerance levels will be regularly reviewed and decided upon depending on the change in company’s strategy.